 How You Can Help Mitigate Climate Change with a Little Piece of Land

 Restorative land use and land management practices are critical components of any comprehensive strategy for mitigating and adapting to climate change and global environmental degradation.
-This book explains how anyone who owns or manages land—from an apartment to a city lot to a farm, forest, park, or even a golf course—can help protect and enhance the biological sequestration of carbon.
+This book explains how anyone who owns or manages land—from an apartment to a city lot to a

 "Lucidly and succinctly, Wayne Allan White guides the reader through the scientific complexities of climate change and its environmental impacts.
 Although with a sense of urgency about the serious ecological threats at hand, his conviction that something can and should be done about these problems animates the work. … This illuminating work will be accessible to a wide range of readers interested in climate change and the emergent ecological crisis."

 —Robert J. Antonio, The University of Kansas, Lawrence, USA

 "… both a solemn reminder of the trouble we’re in and a hopeful treatise on sustainable possibilities that await us when we decide to act.
 Well-crafted and empirically rich, this superb book gives us an intelligent assessment of the ecological and social conditions that constitute the all too real problem of climate change."

 —Michael Carolan, Chair, Department of Sociology, Colorado State University, USA, and author of The Real Cost of Cheap Food